tmayr/postgrest-wt/README.md

 I just wanted an easy way to expose different database tables as REST service, but didn't want to spin ups servers or deployments for each database.

+https://github.com/PostgREST/postgrest does this but isn't dynamic enough, so we used WT to add that bit.

 ### how it works

 It spins out a postrest daemon, forwards your request to it, and kills the process.
 Kind of slow, but it works for _very_ simple usecases.